ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 man ls
 ```

 Here we see a long list of options.
 Each option will allow us to do something different.
+Type `q` to quit looking at the manual page.

-**CHALLENGE** Try to find the option that allows you to differentiate between directories and executable files.
+**CHALLENGE** Try to find the option that allows you to differentiate between directories and executable files when using `ls`.

 ```
 ls -F